 At over 200 years old, Fisherman’s Cove is now a charming restored fishing village located 20 minutes outside Halifax’s city centre.
 Walk along the beautiful boardwalk, shop at the many quaint boutiques, and taste some local food at one of the eateries.
 Don’t forget to stop at the Heritage Centre for a full lesson about the area’s rich history as well.

-While Nova Scotia is home to over 160 historic lighthouses, Peggy’s Cove is the most famous.
+While Nova Scotia is home to over 160 historic lighthouses, Peggy’s Cove is the most famous one and stopping by for a visit is definitely one of the best things to do in Halifax.
 Said to be the most photographed lighthouse in Canada, it’s no surprise that it’s so beautiful.
 Spend an afternoon walking around the fishing village of Peggy’s Cove, get your selfie at the lighthouse and watch as the waves from the Atlantic come crashing into the rocks.
 You won’t be disappointed.

 Halifax Public Gardens was established in 1867, making it the oldest Victorian gardens in all North America.
 Here you’ll find 16 acres of trees, grassed areas, and ponds – the atmosphere is serene and chilled.